yanatan16/yanatan16.github.io/_posts/2015-11-13-reductions-in-software-culture.markdown

 title: Reductions in Software and Startup Culture
 ---

-In today's software and startup cultures, we often here people take a complex idea and reduce it to a few words.
+In today's software and startup cultures, we often hear people take a complex idea and reduce it to a few words.
 These reductions seem, on the outside, to blur the lines between ideas.
 Essentially, by reducing a large possibility space to a smaller one, everything seems more similar than it really is.
 This is due to a simple mathematical idea: the [Pigeonhole Principle](https://en.wikipedia.org/wiki/Pigeonhole_principle), essentially stating that you can't fit all the information from a large possibility space into a small one.

 However, although these reductions coarsely describe complex ideas, they do have value.
 One could argue that they must exist in order to help lay people _get_ the idea in question.
 They also give us a language in which to speak about complex ideas and make connections between ideas easier than otherwise.
 I'm going to consider a couple classes of reductions in software and startup culture and explore their usefulness.